Eating Apples With IBS: Dried, Green, Peeled, Cooked Apples, & more.

 Apples and IBS-C (constipation).

-Sorbitol is known to have a laxative effect and it can trigger diarrhea.
+Sorbitol is known to have a laxative effect and can trigger diarrhea.
 Apples are high in sorbitol.
 So, they can, theoretically, fight constipation-predominant IBS.

-RElATED: SUGAR AND IBS, 10 interesting facts.
+Related: SUGAR AND IBS, ten interesting facts.

 However, IBS-C patients are not equal.
-Therefore, two IBS-constipation patients may respond differently to different medications and food (including apples).
+Therefore, two IBS-constipation patients may respond differently to medications and food (including apples).

-Another interesting fact about IBS low FODMAP diet is that different patients have different degrees of sensitivity to different types of FODMAP (Fodmaps are of 6 main types: fructose, lactose, Mannitol, sorbitol, GOS “Galacto-Oligo-Saccharides”, and fructans ).
+Another interesting fact about IBS low FODMAP diet is that different patients have different degrees of sensitivity to different types of FODMAP (Fodmaps are of 6 main types: fructose, lactose, Mannitol, sorbitol, GOS “Galacto-Oligo-Saccharides,” and fructans ).

 • Not all people respond to a low FODMAP diet.